Skip to main content

 Memory Segments

-Whenever a process is started, the operating system allocates certain memory regions for the process.
+When a process starts, the operating system sets aside certain memory regions for it.

 different from JVM memory regions

-These heap and stack are different from the JVM heap and stack where objects and JVM's thread stack live.
-JVM's native code itself will receive it's own heap and stack from the operating system.
+This heap and stack differ from the JVM heap and stack.
+Those hold objects and the JVM thread stack.
+The JVM's own native code gets its heap and stack from the OS.

 Threads inside process

-When a process starts multiple threads, then the same memory space is shared among all threads of the process.
-But each thread gets its own stack segment for function calls and local variables.
+When a process starts many threads, they all share the same memory space.
+Still, each thread gets its own stack segment for function calls and local variables.